 Last month, I was offered a unique and fantastic opportunity by Rebecca to embark on a new career journey in strategic branding.
 I was (and still am!) extremely excited and grateful to be working for such a reputable company.
 Nonetheless, I couldn’t ignore the nervous feeling in the pit of my stomach before starting.
 I was concerned I would be completely out-my-depth, working with such talented professionals in an industry I have so much to learn about.

 I have since completed my first week at rbl and the nervous feeling has completely vanished.
 The team has been nothing but helpful and welcoming.
-As cliché as it may sound, every day is different and I am gaining invaluable experience information each day about both brand and agency life.
+As cliché as it may sound, every day is different and I am gaining invaluable experience each day about both brand and agency life.

 As I continue to learn more about rbl and what they do, I thought it would be advantageous to ask the team if they had any advice for me or anyone else starting a career in branding.
 Here’s what they said!